dev2353125/N-Gram/README.md

 ngram-generator/
 ├── src/
 │   ├── main/java/com/ngram/
-│   │   ├── TextCleaner.java      # This cleans text, turns it into tokens, and generates N-Grams
+│   │   ├── TextCleaner.java      # This cleans text, turns it into character tokens, and generates N-Grams
 │   │   ├── Exporter.java         # This counts frequencies and then exports CSV and JSON
 │   │   └── Main.java             # Runs the entire program
 │   └── test/java/com/ngram/